neelcognizant/Digital-Parking-System/parking-lot-system/README.md

-# Smart Parking System - UI
+# Digital Parking System - UI

 This project provides the user interface for ParkSmart using HTML, CSS, JavaScript, and monitoring scripts.